Formal Relationships Between Geometrical and Classical Models for Concurrency: Relating models for concurrency

 \subsection{Petri nets and HDA}

 This section constitutes perhaps the most novel part of the paper.
-We extend here the adjunction of Winskel and Nielsen~\cite{winskel-nielsen:models-concur,MDRMSPetri} between 1-bounded Petri Nets and asynchronous transition systems to an adjunction between general Petri Nets and HDA.
+We extend here previously constructed adjunctions between 1-bounded Petri Nets and asynchronous transition systems~\cite{winskel-nielsen:models-concur,MDRMSPetri,mukund:pn-sts,vanglabbeek:pn-cs-hda} to an adjunction between general Petri Nets and HDA.
+For similar reasons as previously, one needs to restrict to strongly labeled HDA in order to obtain a well-defined adjunction.
+We thus implicitly only consider strongly labeled HDA in the following.

+\paragraph{Cubical transition systems.} We introduce here a general methodology for associating a symmetric precubical set to a model for concurrent processes, that we will use in order to associate a strict HDA to a Petri net.
+Since monoidal functors preserve the unit of monoidal categories, all cubical sets generated by cubical objects in~$\Set$ (\ie by the functor~$\lcs$ introduced in Section~\ref{sec:lcs}) contain only one $0$\nbd{}cell.
+Cubical sets with multiple $0$-cells can be generated by \emph{actions} of the labeling cubical set on the $0$-cells, formalized as follows, in the same way that a transition system can be seen as an action of the free monoid on labels over the states.
+The resulting notion of \emph{cubical transition system} (or \emph{CTS}) generalizes to the setting of cubical set the notion of \emph{step transition system}~\cite{mukund:pn-sts} which is a variant of transition systems in which multiple events can occur simultaneously.